snap-stanford/stark/README.md

 ## NEWS
+- **[Oct 2024]** [Leaderboard](https://huggingface.co/spaces/snap-stanford/stark-leaderboard): We construct the official leaderboard on Hunggingface and we are calling for submissions!
 - **[Oct 2024]** [Camera-ready paper](https://github.com/snap-stanford/stark/blob/main/media/stark.pdf) is out!
 We add multiple retrieval models including BM25, Colbertv2, GritLM.
 - **[Sep 2024]** STaRK is accepted to 2024 NeurIPS Dataset & Benchmark Track!
 - **[Jun 2024]** We make our benchmark as a pip package [stark-qa](https://pypi.org/project/stark-qa/).
 You can directly load the data from the package now!